thesquaredev/website-staging/src/pages/solutions/credit-scoring/3-credit-process.md

 component: imageText
 headline: _ digital transformation
 heading: A new source of credit data
-btnTxt: 'Get in touch'
+btnTxt: ''
 btnUrl: ''
-image: dashboard.jpg
+image: flow-imac-office.jpg
 imagePosition: left
-backgroundSize: contain
+backgroundSize: cover
 ---

-We are leveraging Open Banking data and financial behavior to provide a fairer credit score that enables lenders to make credit more accessible to their customers and deliver a better digital experience.
+We are leveraging Open Banking (PSD2) data and financial behavior to provide a fairer credit score that enables lenders to make credit more accessible to their customers and deliver a better digital experience.
 At the same time we aim at offering personalised explanations and make credit decisions transparent to consumers.